Serre weights for three-dimensional wildly ramified Galois representations: Geometric Serre weights

 \section{Geometric Serre weights}

-The irreducible components of $\cX_{K,n}$ from \cite[Definition 3.2.1]{EGstack} give rise to the partition with parts for sets of Serre weights $W^+$ and $W^-$.
+The irreducible components of $\cX_{K,n}$ from \cite[Definition 3.2.1]{EGstack} give rise to a partition of $\cX_{K,n}$ with locally closed parts indexed by sets $W^+$ of Serre weights.
 It is of interest to determine the geometric properties of these pieces e.g.~when they are nonempty.
-In principle, one can directly study these parts when $W^+$ and $W^-$ consist only of generic Serre weights using the relationship between $\cX_{K,n}$ and $\Fl^{\nabla_0}$, but this seems to be complicated even when $n=4$.
-In this section, we determine when these parts are nonempty in generic cases when $n=3$ using a notion of \emph{obvious weights} for wildly ramified representations.
+In principle, one can directly study

+for a set $W^+$ of \emph{generic} Serre weights using the relationship between $\cX_{K,n}$ and $\Fl^{\nabla_0}$, but this seems to be complicated even when $n=4$.
+In this section, we determine when \eqref{eq:parts} is nonempty in generic cases when $n=3$ using a notion of \emph{obvious weights} for wildly ramified representations.